- Melting Pot

 Art-lovers can gallery hop around for First Friday Dupont or experience America’s first museum of modern art, The Phillips Collection.
 Globally minded folks should trek down Embassy Row, which starts on Massachusetts Avenue and cuts right through the circle.

 As far as food goes, expect that international flavor of embassies to rub off on restaurants.
 Dupont's dining spots radiate outward from the central circle and include a diverse mix of marquee restaurants, casual bistros, brunch hot spots and late-night dining options.
-Check off a Michelin-starred dining experience at Sushi Taro, one of the District’s best Japanese restaurants (Chef Nobu Yamazaki’s kaiseki, or tasting menu, is not to be missed), or sample farm-fresh fare at Restaurant Nora, the first certified organic restaurant in the country.
+Check off a Michelin-starred dining experience at Sushi Taro, one of the District’s best Japanese restaurants (Chef Nobu Yamazaki’s kaiseki, or tasting menu, is not to be missed), or sample Southern comfort food with a Nordic twist at Honeysuckle by Hamilton Johnson.

 A can't-miss activity in the neighborhood is joining the throngs of locals on Sundays who visit the year-round Dupont Circle farmers’ market (one of our favorite farmers’ markets in the District) in front of the Metro station entrance on Q and 20th streets.